Faieee/final_project/README.md

 ![workclass](https://user-images.githubusercontent.com/68654746/198147245-5c5da75e-102f-4bd1-9fe1-8a54da7aeee4.jpg)

-6. Race may not be relevant as of the date of this dataset, especially in countries where the nationality is homogenous.
+6. Race may not be relevant as of the date of this dataset, especially in countries where the nationality is homogeneous.
 ![race](https://user-images.githubusercontent.com/68654746/198147978-ac58caf2-f2aa-4c3d-89a2-058b3310af41.jpg)

-7. Families with children may have lower income attainment.
-Single people may be more career-oriented and earn higher incomes.
+7. Families with children and married people may earn higher incomes than the unmarried and divorced.

 ![martialStatus](https://user-images.githubusercontent.com/68654746/198147503-e3e72ba6-2a25-497b-8ded-8de27fd223ba.jpg)
 ![image (5)](https://user-images.githubusercontent.com/68654746/198133705-af4e9333-d8fd-432d-8d5f-c962b369b1b4.png)